determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.rst

      gateway_namespace: <GatewayNamespace>

      # GatewayIP as defined in the k8s cluster.
+     # GatewayIP can also be a hostname if that is easier for your setup.
      gateway_ip: <GatewayIP>

      # GWPortStart denotes the inclusive start of the available and exclusive port range to